PyThor97/WalkWhileCarrying/README.md

 # WalkWhileCarrying
-A simple script to prevent players from running while carrying a body Side Note: players can't run while carrying a pelt or small animal body as well.
+A simple script to prevent players from running while carrying a body \n Side Note: players can't run while carrying a pelt or small animal body as well.
 Will be fixed in the future